 - Almonds– Raw and unsalted almonds that have been roughly chopped.

-- Almond flour– Blanched almond flour is preferred, but almond meal can also be used.
+- Almond flour– Blanched almond flour or superfine almond flour is preferred, but almond meal can also be used.

 - Shredded coconut– Unsweetened and finely shredded.
 Avoid using the large flaked coconut, as it burns easily.